gentlee/react-redux-cache/README.md

       }
     },
     queries: {
-      // each query has its own map of query states, stored by cache key, which is generated from query params
+      // Each query has its own map of query states, stored by cache key, which is generated from query params.
       getUser: {
         "2": {result: 2, params: 2, expiresAt: 1727217298025},
         "3": {loading: Promise<...>, params: 3}
       },
       getUsers: {
-        // example of paginated state under custom cache key "feed": {
+        // Example of paginated state under custom cache key.
+        "feed": {
           result: {items: [0,1,2], page: 1},
           params: {page: 1}